Transcranial magnetic stimulation (TMS) is an outpatient procedure used in patients with hard to treat depression.

 In some patients, antidepressants fail because they do not relieve the symptoms of depression.
 Other patients may not be able to tolerate the side-effects of antidepressants, or may not be able to take them because of other medication or conditions.

 TMS is performed in an outpatient setting.
 The patient sits still in a comfortable chair while the procedure is performed.
-During the first visit (called the ping session) the machine is adjusted to fit the particular patient's needs, and the exact dose of magentic pulse and location of placement of magnet is identified.
+During the first visit (called the mapping session) the machine is adjusted to fit the particular patient's needs, and the exact dose of magentic pulse and location of placement of magnet is identified.
 These settings are then used throughout the course of the treatment by the TMS clinician.

 Typically the treatment is performed 5 days a week for 4 to 6 weeks.
 We do taper the patient off of TMS once they complete a course of treatment.